History of Al Roker in Timeline

 Al Roker

-Al Roker is an American weather presenter, journalist, television personality, and author best known as the weather anchor on NBC's Today show.
+Al Roker is an American weather presenter, journalist, television personality, and author best known as the weather anchor on NBC's Today.
 He also occasionally co-hosts 3rd Hour Today.
-Roker formerly held the American Meteorological Society's Television Seal of Approval.
+Roker previously held the American Meteorological Society's Television Seal of Approval.

 August 20, 1954: Al Roker Born

-On August 20, 1954, Albert Lincoln Roker Jr., who would become a well-known weather presenter, journalist, television personality, and author, was born.
+On August 20, 1954, Albert Lincoln Roker Jr., known as Al Roker, was born.
+He is an American weather presenter, journalist, television personality, and author.

-In 1974, Al Roker began working as a weather anchor for CBS affiliate WHEN-TV in Syracuse, New York.
+In 1974, Al Roker began working as a weather anchor for CBS affiliate WHEN-TV in Syracuse, New York, while he was enrolled at SUNY Oswego.

 1976: Left WHEN-TV

-In 1976, Al Roker concluded his role as a weather anchor for CBS affiliate WHEN-TV in Syracuse, New York, upon completion of his studies at SUNY Oswego.
+In 1976, Al Roker left his position as a weather anchor at CBS affiliate WHEN-TV in Syracuse, New York.

 1976: Married Mary Puglisi

-In 1976, Al Roker married his college girlfriend, Mary Puglisi, on the day they graduated from SUNY Oswego.
+In 1976, Al Roker married his college girlfriend, Mary Puglisi.

 1978: Hired at WKYC

-In 1978, Al Roker's career with NBC began when he was hired at WKYC in Cleveland.
+In 1978, Al Roker began his career with NBC when he was hired at WKYC in Cleveland.

 In late 1983, Al Roker returned to New York City as a weekend weathercaster for WNBC-TV.